-For FSA claims, which include any health payment card transactions or manually filed claims, our system will batch the total claims daily.
+FSA accounts are notional, and funds will be pulled from the employer's account only as claims or monthly administrative fees are incurred.
+For FSA claims, including manually filed claims and automatic payments or reimbursements, our system will batch the total claims daily.
 Employers will be notified of the total amount to be debited via ACH, usually 24 hours before the debit is initiated.